DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 "Can he do that?"
 Milo asked.
 "Just erase records?"

 "He has institutional authority.
 And the classification system is designed to protect state interests.
-If he convinces the right people that these records threaten stability—" She shrugged.
+If he convinces the right people that these records threaten stabilityï¿½" She shrugged.
 "Then yes.
 He can erase them.
 Legally."

 Elyra took the flash drive from Milo.
 "I'll secure this.
 Offline.
 Somewhere Malvek can't reach."
 She paused.
 "And you three need to stop looking for evidence in places he controls.
 Archives.
 Digital systems.
 Official records.
 Those are all compromised now."